-This shopping center is divided in five interconnected parts wrapped up by a translucent façade.
+This shopping centre is divided into five interconnected parts wrapped up by a translucent facade.
 The circulation is based on twisting corridors opening towards the surrounding landscape.

 Site conditions determine the scheme strategy, specially designed so the building can be part of the landscape and its context.

-Traditional shopping centers consist of an enclosed volume in which the covered interior atrium becomes the only public space with stores located around it.
-This configuration defines a loop circulation in the shape of a ring totally ignoring the context of the building and its relation with the city.
+Traditional shopping centres consist of an enclosed volume in which the covered interior atrium becomes the only public space with stores located around it.
+This configuration defines a loop circulation in the shape of a ring totally ignoring the context of the building and its relation to the city.

-Lianyungang market, on the contrary, turns this organization upside down by generating open courtyards and a figure-eight circulation.
+Lianyungang market, on the contrary, turns this organisation upside down by generating open courtyards and a figure-eight circulation.

-The market façade is made of colored glass louvers, facing alternate orientations in each floor.
-Since climate conditions are favorable, public areas are open, so the façade works as a unifying, permeable and ventilated skin protecting the stores from the sun.
+The market façade is made of coloured glass louvers, facing alternate orientations in each floor.
+Since climate conditions are favourable, public areas are open, so the façade works as a unifying, permeable and ventilated skin protecting the stores from the sun.